 2. Elaborate Costumes

 It’s great to be an adult and play dress up.
 The Georgia Renaissance Festival is one big costume party, with special themed weekends if you want to go for a variety of looks.
-Even on pet-friendly weekend, all the dogs are dressed up.
+Even the dogs dress up on the pet-friendly weekends.
 People put in so much effort to create elaborate costumes that are fun and unique and many that are very historically accurate.

 3. Impressive Jousting Tournaments